 Good communication is essential in any business.
 From Slack to Basecamp to Trello, there are hundreds of apps to help your business break down communication barriers and operate more efficiently.
-In an age where there's an app for everything, how necessary is a traditional phone system?
+In an age when there’s an app for everything, how necessary is a traditional phone system?

 Communicating with customers and clients requires businesses to have some type of phone system.
 Depending on your business’s needs, there are many different options for purchasing and installing a phone system.